binfalse/binfalse.de/_posts/2016-06-05-auto-update-debian-based-systems.md

 Usually, nothing interesting happens, you just need to wait for the command to finish.

 ## The Problem
 The potential consequences in the 1% cases lets us usually swallow the bitter pill and play the monkey.
-The Problem is, that in some cases there is a an update that includes a modification of some configuration files that you adjusted.
+The Problem is, that in some cases there is a an update that involves a modification of some configuration file that contains some adjustments of you.
 Let's say you configured a daemon to listen at a specific port of your server, but in the new version they changed the syntax of the config file.
 That can hardly be automatised.
 Leaving the old version of the config will break the software, deploying the new version will dispose your settings.
 Thus, human interaction is required...

 At least I do not dare to think about a solution on how to automatise that.
 But we could ...